Inaara Aga Khan

 Inaara Aga Khan (born Gabriele Renate Homey; formerly Thyssen; 1 April 1963) is a German philanthropist.
-She was the second wife of Karim al-Husseini (Aga Khan IV), who served as the 49th Imam of the Nizari branch of the Shia Imami Ismaili Muslims; from May 1998 to March 2014, she held the self-styled title Begum Aga Khan.
+She was the second wife of Karim al-Husseini (Aga Khan IV), who served as the 49th Imam of the Nizari branch of the Shia Imami Ismaili Muslims; from May 1998 to March 2014, she held the title Begum Aga Khan.

 Early life

 Inaara Aga Khan, born as Gabriele Renate Homey, is the daughter of a family of German entrepreneurs, Renate Thyssen-Henne (née Kerkhoff) and Helmut Friedhelm Homey.
 Early in life, she adopted the surname "Thyssen" from her stepfather Bodo Thyssen (a member of the Thyssen family).

 After attending the Schloss Salem School on Lake Constance and the École des Roches (fr) in Normandy she studied jurisprudence at the Universities of Munich and Cologne.
 In 1990, Inaara graduated magna cum laude with a doctorate in international law after completing her thesis on German-American commercial law.
 Her early career included working, whilst still at university, in the management of her mother's company (at the time Austria's largest hotel and restaurant chain) and later as an associate attorney for a German law firm.